 Bicep tendonitis is a condition caused by inflammation or irritation of the tendon situated in the upper arm, just beneath the shoulder bone.
 This tendon connects the biceps muscle to the shoulder bones.
 This type of tendonitis often indicates its presence by pain and weakness at the front of the shoulder.
 The primary method of treatment is rest (as with most overuse injuries).
 However, in extreme cases that do not respond to rest, the patient may have to consider surgery to correct the problem by repairing the tendon.

-Bicep tendonitis is an overuse condition that is more likely to develop as the patient ages.
+Bicep tendonitis is a fairly rare overuse condition that is more likely to develop as the patient ages.
+It occurs mainly following vigorous or unaccustomed exercise of the shoulder.
 If the patient has a job that requires repetitive overhead movements, the risk of developing the condition increases.

 What Is The Bicep?